 We discussed the ability to self-edit your collections, but it doesn’t stop there.
 You must decide whether you want to sell your fashion collection direct to consumers or have your collection picked up and sold commercially.

 In direct-to-consumer collections that are sold without the “middleman” or retailer, you tend to have more creative freedom and authority when it comes to the style of your creations.
 This method allows you to express your brand in whatever way you see fit, so long as you are appealing to your customer base and making a profit.

-In commercial collections that retailers pick up, you may need to be flexible when designing your collection.
+You may need to be flexible when designing your collection in commercial collections that retailers pick up.
 This method focuses more on appealing to the retailers’ demographic while maintaining a fresh look and feel.
 For your fashion collection to succeed in the commercial retail realm, it’s important to note that harmonious collections perform best.